-- Type: Use whichever type / breed of prawns of shrimp you can get your hands on.
-I use large ones and the recipe timing is to suit those but if yours a smaller just cook them until they look cooked through, then proceed.
-Got jumbo prawns, just butterfly them but cut all the way through.
+- Type: Use whichever type / species of prawns or shrimp you can get your hands on.
+I use large ones and the recipe timing is to suit.
+If yours are smaller just cook them until they look cooked through, then proceed.
+Got jumbo prawns, butterfly them but cut all the way through.

-- Shell on: Look, it’s up to you, of course, but I have to put my bid in for you to buy prawns with the shell on and shell them yourself.
+- Shell on: Your choice, of course, but I have to put my bid in for you to buy prawns with the shell on and shell them yourself.
 It takes 10 extra minutes (which you can do the day before) but the texture is so, so, so much better – I promise.
 Those that are unshelled then frozen, absorb moisture and end up having a crunchy as opposed to meaty texture.

 - Peanut oil: This is a classic in Chinese cookery because it has a very high smoke point making it perfect for super-hot wok cooking and stir fry.
 Check that whoever you’re making this for isn’t allergic to peanuts first however you can also substitute for another high smoking point oil.
 Rice bran is my runner up!